Evo Moment 37: The moment

 In the final round of match one, after each player had won a round, Umehara got off to a weak start as Wong was playing conservatively, slowly chipping away on Umehara's life bar.
 Rolling Stone described Wong's behavior during this match as "the antithesis of Umehara's aggressive approach" and stated that video of the match shows that Wong's turtling was effective in "getting under his [Umehara's] skin."
 Match commentator and Capcom employee Seth Killian commentated that "this is rare footage of Daigo actually angry ...
 Justin's turtle-style now on the verge of putting Daigo down."
 Umehara's Ken was down to his last unit of health.
 With 26 seconds remaining, Wong had the option to run out the clock, but he was eager to end the match.

 At this point, any special attack would knock Umehara's character out if it connected, since special attacks deal a slight amount of damage even when blocked.
-To win the round, Wong attempted to hit Umehara's Ken with Chun-Li's Super Art II move, able to hit multiple times; the Houyoku-sen (鳳翼扇, "fanning phoenix-wing").
-However, instead of avoiding it, Umehara chose to "Parry", a high-risk, high-reward technique which allows the defender to block an incoming attack without losing any health, but requires moving toward the opponent's direction in the same time a hit lands, within six frames (0.1 seconds at 60 frames per second) of the impact animation.
+To win the round, Wong attempted to hit Umehara's Ken with Chun-Li's Super Art II move, able to hit multiple times; the Hoyokusen (鳳翼扇, hōyokusen).
+However, instead of avoiding it, Umehara chose to "Parry", a high-risk, high-reward technique which allows the defender to deflect an incoming attack without losing any health, but requires moving toward the opponent's direction in the same time a hit lands, within six frames (0.1 seconds at 60 frames per second) of the impact animation.
 Umehara had to predict when his opponent would start his Super Art Move, essentially making the first parry before the move even started, and then perform the same split-second timing on all 14 of the remaining hits.
-Umehara did so successfully, and went on to counter a final kick of Chun-Li in mid-air before launching a 12-hit combo, capped by Ken's Super Art III; Shippuu Jinraikyaku (疾風迅雷脚, "hurricane thunderclap leg"), winning the match.
+Umehara did so successfully, and went on to counter a final kick of Chun-Li in mid-air before launching a 12-hit combo, capped by Ken's Super Art III; Shippu Jinraikyaku (疾風迅雷脚, shippū jinraikyaku), winning the match.

 GamePro and Eurogamer pointed out how the moment was elevated by the "euphoric" reaction of the crowd, which erupted in cheers and shouts as Umehara parried Wong's moves and turned the game around.
 Umehara went on to lose in the Grand Final to Kenji "KO" Obata, playing as Yun.